Sylt

-Sylt ([zʏlt]; Sild; Söl'ring North Frisian: Söl) is an island in northern Germany, part of Nordfriesland district, Schleswig-Holstein, and well known for the distinctive shape of its shoreline.
+Sylt ([zʏlt]; Sild; Söl'ring North Frisian: Söl) is an island in northern Germany, part of Nordfriesland district, Schleswig-Holstein, with a distinctively shaped shoreline.
 It belongs to the North Frisian Islands and is the largest island in North Frisia.

 The northernmost island of Germany, it is known for its tourist resorts, notably Westerland, Kampen and Wenningstedt-Braderup, as well as for its 40 km sandy beach.
 It is frequently covered by the media in connection with its exposed situation in the North Sea and its ongoing loss of land during storm tides.
 Since 1927, Sylt has been connected to the mainland by the Hindenburgdamm causeway.
 In later years, it has been a resort for the German jet set and tourists in search of occasional celebrity sightings.

 Geography

 With 99.14 km², Sylt is the fourth-largest German island and the largest German island in the North Sea.
 Sylt is located from 9 to 16 km off the mainland, to which it is connected by the Hindenburgdamm.
 Southeast of Sylt are the islands of Föhr and Amrum, to the north lies the Danish island of Rømø.
-The island of Sylt extends for 38 km in a north-south direction.
+The island of Sylt extends for 38 km in a north–south direction.
 At its northern point at Königshafen, it is only 320 m wide.
 Its greatest width, from the town of Westerland in the west to the eastern Nössespitze near Morsum, measures 12.6 km.
 On the western and northwestern shore, there is a 40 km sandy beach.
 To the east of Sylt, is the Wadden Sea, which belongs to the Schleswig-Holstein Wadden Sea National Park and mostly falls dry during low tide.

 The island's shape has constantly shifted over time, a process which is still ongoing today.
 The northern and southern spits of Sylt are exclusively made up of infertile sand deposits, while the central part with the municipalities of Westerland, Wenningstedt-Braderup and Sylt-Ost consists of a geestland core, which becomes apparent in the form of the Red Cliff of Wenningstedt.
 The geestland facing the Wadden Sea gradually turns into fertile marshland around Sylt-Ost.
 Sylt has only been an island since the Grote Mandrenke flood of 1362.
 The so-called Uwe-Düne (Uwe Dune) is the island's highest elevation with 52.5 m above sea level.